Fahad-developer/Kubernetes-k8s/README.md

    9- Persistent Volume Claim <br/>
    10- Horizental Pod Autoscaling (HPA)

+<h3>1- Cluster</h3> <br/>
+A Cluster in Kubernetes is a group of machines (nodes) that work together to run containerized applications.
+It consists of a control plane (manages the cluster) and worker nodes (run the applications).

 # Commands for Kubernetes

 kubectl describe pod/Pod Name -n mysql